Anon-Planet/thgtoa/guide.md

 #### Setting up a safe Browser:

-See [Appendix G: Safe Browser on the Host OS]
+See [Appendix G: Safe Browser on the Host OS:]

 #### Enable some additional privacy settings on your Host OS:

-See [Appendix B: Windows Additional Privacy Settings]
+See [Appendix B: Windows Additional Privacy Settings:]

 ##### Windows Host OS encryption: